katcipis/sophia/notes/xp-explained.md

 * Deliver documentation with the system and collect information on how it is used (remove docs that are unused)
 * Dont push change on people, change your team first
 * If just your team is working differently, keep the old communication structure with the rest of the company (dont make enemies)

+## The timeless way of building software

+This part is inspired on the book [The timeless way of building](https://www.amazon.com/Timeless-Way-Building-Christopher-Alexander/dp/0195024028).
+It uses the same idea applied to software.
+Software has suffered from the same problem as architecture, architects build stuff to satisfy their own egos, not for people and their needs.
+In my opinion this happens a lot on software too.

+Perfectionist people only think about what they want, and never deliver anything.
+The "pragmatic" people only wants to be seem as fast by management, so they deliver crap to the client and bugs are considered normal.

+The idea is simple, just think less about yourself and more about who is going to use your software, and that is it.
+Very simple and very hard to be done.